 The group holds monthly support meetings for members and their partners.
-Currently these have to be on Zoom because of social distancing.
+Currently these are both face-to-face for those able to attend in person, and on Zoom for anyone who finds that easier or perfers social distancing.

 - Peer to peer support, where members can share experiences.
 This can be very useful for a recently diagnosed member to talk with someone who is further down the path, and for discussing side effects and coping strategies.

 - Relevant presentations, by clinicians, researchers, patients, and other support organisations.

 One-to-one support is available when a member needs it, outside of support group meetings.

 This can be particularly important when a member is going through and receiving their diagnosis, and when choosing treatments.
 We've been through this ourselves, and we know what an anxious time it can be.
 We can't advise a patient which treatment to take, but we can try and make sure they have the relevant information, and suggest things to consider, as well as finding members who took specific treatment options to have a talk too.

 Prostate cancer is very much a couple's disease - the impact on your partner is very significant too, sometimes more so than on the patient.
 If you want to have a support session as a couple or even just the partner, that's fine too.
 We can also talk with other adult family members supporting the patient.

 Many members find they easily make new friends with other members.
 All members share one thing in common, and this can make it easier to become good friends.
 We do not find it awkward to talk with each other, as some of your existing friends can when you get a cancer diagnosis, because they're worried they might say the wrong thing.